Ingredient

 Quick Summary

 Caffeine is a small xanthine molecule used in many eye products for a temporary more-awake, less-puffy look.
 For dark circles, it is most relevant when the darkness is blue-purple, tired-looking, or shadowed by transient puffiness.
 It is not a pigment corrector and does not change structural under-eye hollows.
-Caption: Caffeine is commonly used in eye products for a temporary less-puffy, less-tired look.

 Caffeine is best known as a stimulant in coffee and tea, but it is also used in topical cosmetics.
 Eye-area products use it for short-term appearance support, especially when puffiness makes dark circles look stronger.